 I wrote a big, long introduction to this, trying to find some way to explain it — but I just can’t explain it.
 Perhaps their good intentions can be their excuse. http://www.dailykos.com/story/2008/10/30/145245/63/817/647006

+Sometimes, when you least expect it, grace breaks in.
 Sunday night was the Four Churches concert that our church participates in each fall.
 Having finished my small handbell contribution (we accompanied the first hymn), I sat down to enjoy the rest of the concert.
 As I looked around the beautiful sanctuary of Church of the … Read more

 We’re working through Brian McClaren’s book Everything Must Change at church on Sunday nights, and it’s been a good study of a challenging book.
 (There are still some weeks to go — come join us.)
 Today’s section contained a point that really helped crystalize a thought for me, and challenged me as well.
 Here’s the gist of it.